pmneo/ts-importer/README.md

 > tsimporter.tsconfigName - An alternative tsconfig.json filename. default is 'tsconfig.json'

+> tsimporter.noStatusBar - True to hide the status bar

+> tsimporter.preferRelative - When true shorter relative imports will be be prefered instead of absolute imports

 ----

 ## Changelog

+### 1.2.14
+- Added `noStatusBar` option
+- Added `preferRelative` option

+### 1.2.13
+- Added `openSymbol` command to open a symbols document.
+The command filters the search by the word under the cursor or the current selection.

+### 1.2.12
+- Added `addImport` command to add a import manually.
+The command filters the search by the word under the cursor or the current selection.

 ### 1.2.11
 - Support of `export function* foo() {...};` generator syntax